wardnaa/Tri3/README.md

   note : You can use xampp to make it easier and simpler to run this tool
   $ start apache2
   $ start mysql server
-  $ copy bonstri folder yourinstallerfile/xampp/htdocs/
+  $ copy Tri3 folder yourinstallerfile/xampp/htdocs/
   $ edit file Bonstri.php

   # Running